 Updates

-14 Strategies to Make Your Next Silent Auction a Success
+16 Silent Auction Strategies to Make Your Next Silent Auction a Success

-14 Strategies to Make Your Next Silent Auction a Success
+16 Silent Auction Strategies to Make Your Next Silent Auction a Success

-When it comes to selecting activities for your fundraiser, a silent auction is one of the best choices you can make.
+When it comes to selecting activities for your charity fundraiser, a silent auction is one of the best choices you can make.
 Not only can you host silent auctions for virtually any kind of fundraiser, you can start them days or even weeks in advance of your main gala.
 This gives you the perfect way to start raising money and promoting your fundraising event at the same time.

 There’s only one problem.
 Since silent auctions are so popular, every nonprofit or charity tends to use them in their event lineup.
 And with the increasing popularity of virtual and hybrid galas, your organization won’t just be competing with local charities but also nonprofit organizations across the country.